zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-google.md

 Not for the sake of crisis elsewhere.
 This is how the world looks at zero.

 [APZ 88.12] (# apz88.12) {# apz88.12 .ref .apz} Long live Ananda Sthavirathema
 He said this to the Blessed One.
-“Lord, the world is zero and the world is zero It is said.
+"Lord, the world is zero and the world is zero It is said.
 How can the world be called zero? "" Ananda, something The world is called zero because it is zero to itself or to itself.
 Ananda, what is zero to oneself or to oneself?
 Ananda by himself